MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

   The staged ledger is contained in the breadcrumb argument, and the block contains transactions, so the accounts affected by the block can be queried from the staged ledger.

+Types to modify:

+- The type `Mina_transaction_logic.Transaction_applied.Signed_command_applied`
+  contains the field `user_command` with a status, which will contain the account creation fees.
+Modify the nearby types `Fee_transfer_applied` and `Coinbase_applied` to contain those fees.
+We could use `With_status.t` for that purpose, or, since those commands always succeed, add new fields to those types to hold the account creation fee list.

 Removing the information from transaction statuses changes the structure of blocks, which use a versioned type.
 While the version number need not be changed, because the new type will be deployed at a